Facebook sued by DC attorney general over alleged privacy violations

 Facebook is being sued by the DC attorney general over allegations it failed to safeguard the personal data of its users.

-"Facebook failed to protect the privacy of its users and deceived them about who had access to their data and how it was used," said DC attorney general Karl Racine in a statement.
+"Facebook failed to protect the privacy of its users and deceived them about who had access to their data and how it was used," DC Attorney General Karl Racine said in a statement.
 "Today's lawsuit is about making Facebook live up to its promise to protect its users' privacy."

+Facebook is "reviewing the complaint," a company spokesperson said in a statement, and looks "forward to continuing our discussions with attorneys general in DC and elsewhere."

 The lawsuit comes as Facebook is grappling with concerns about whether it did enough to protect the privacy and security of the data its users share on the social network.
-Meanwhile, lawmakers and regulators have been under pressure to take action against the social media giant.
+Meanwhile, lawmakers and regulators have been under pressure to take action against the tech giant.

-Yesterday, an investigation by The New York Times showed that Facebook gave greater access to user data than was previously disclosed, allowing Netflix and Spotify to read Facebook users' private messages.
-Last week, the company said a bug may have exposed the private photos of up to 6.8 million Facebook users to outside developers.
+On Tuesday, The New York Times reported that Facebook gave greater access to user data than was previously disclosed, allowing Netflix and Spotify to read Facebook users' private messages.
+Last week, Facebook said a bug may have exposed to outside developers the private photos of up to 6.8 million of its users.

-A Facebook spokesperson said in a statement that it's "reviewing the complaint" and "look forward to continuing our discussions with attorneys general in DC and elsewhere."

 The lawsuit alleges that Facebook mislead users about the security of their data and failed to properly monitor the data gathering by third-party apps.
 The company's privacy settings aren't easy for people to use and took too long to disclose users about the data harvested by Cambridge Analytica, according to the lawsuit.